 Love, wonder, won / done / come / some / above / nothing / tongue / oven / brother / money / month./ one/ once/ country, dove.

 Tip 5 - there's more than one way to spell 'er'

 The ‘er’ sound (as in 'perfect') is one of the English language’s most common sounds with a wide range of different spellings so, along with ‘o’, it is likely catch people unawares.
 This is one of those sounds that you need to listen out for rather than visualise so you don’t get baffled by the spellings.
 But here’s a closer look so you can see what you are dealing with.

 All of the following words employ the ‘er’ sound:

 Learn/ fur/ nurse/ perfect/ shirt/ stir/ sterling/ worst.

 So the sound ‘er’ can be spelt with the letters er, ear, ir, ur and or!

 These five quick spelling tips will hopefully give you a little more awareness of the landscape of English spelling.
 It can feel intimidating, but remember: knowledge is power, and your ears and listening are your greatest tool.
 Also take heart - most of these spelling issues won’t actually lead to people misunderstanding.
 They will likely just lead to a second of two of the English person working out what you said, if that.
 And also, we live in such a glorious melting pot of different accents speaking English that the English ear is getting attuned to other pronunciations anyway!

-If you do decide this is something you would like to tackle in 2018, then these rules and many many others are packed into our unique ten session accent softening course.
-The best place to start is with a Taster session.
-In it, you'll get a full professional assessment of your accent, along with tips and tools you can start using right away to bring your accent closer to neutral English.
+If you do decide this is something you would like to tackle this year, then the best place to start is with a Taster Session.
+In it, you'll get a full professional assessment of your accent, along with elocution tips and tools you can start using right away to bring your accent closer to neutral English.